fedebotu/kaist-safety-course-bot/README.md

 ## Known Issues
 - When the quiz is passed (>=60 points scored) the bot gets stuck since it cannot find the "NEXT" button.
 In this case, check if the quiz has been passed and you can stop the script with `Ctrl+C`.
 This could be fixed by checking the page source for keywords related to the completion.
 - Only Easy Authentication works for now (간편 2단계 인증), so you need to set it up first [Setup instructions](https://board.kaist.ac.kr/enboard/iam_notice/11625098246176)
+- After answering the quiz, the bot crashes: if it does though good news, you should have completed the lesson ;)

 ## Changelog
 - [v0.2.0](https://github.com/fedebotu/kaist-safety-course-bot/releases/tag/v0.2.0): new GUI